Abhaycl/RoboND-Home-Service-Robot-2P5/README.md

 ---
 ## Execution of the different shellscripts

-For run the project open a terminal:
+For run launch.sh open a terminal:

 ```bash
   cd /home/workspace/catkin_ws/src/ShellScripts